drfunfan/automating-aws-with-python/README.md

 - List bucket
 - List contects of a
 - Create and set up bucket
-- sync directory tree to bucket
+- Sync directory tree to bucket
+- Set AWS profile with --profile=<profileName>